MarkBiesheuvel/cryptopals/rust/README.md

 The [cryptopals crypto challenges](https://cryptopals.com/) are a collection of exercises that demonstrate attacks on real-world crypto.

+The challanges have been translated to test cases in Rust.
+The goal is to write a library that will pass all test cases.

 ## Examples

+Here is an example of how the `cryptopals` library can be used to (weakly) encrypt a simple string.

 ```rust
 use std::error::Error;
 use cryptopals::{Base64, Bytes};